-The feature can be activated at any time, unless blocked for the current device, for example when low voltage derating is already active (see 3.2.3.1).
-When activating it during normal operation, the device will instantly reduce the max. available power, as well as adapt the power set value, should the adjusted one be higher than the new maximum.
-When deactivating the feature it works vice versa, only the power set value remains unaltered then.
+The feature can be activated at any time.
+Directly after activating it somewhen during normal operation, the device will instantly reduce the max. available power, as well as adjust the power set values, should the current one be higher than the new maximum.
+When deactivating the feature it goes vice versa, only the power set values remain unaltered then.
 Due to the fact that the setting is stored beyond shutting down the device, it could directly boot into SEMI F47 mode during next start.
-In case of PU 10000 this isn't indicated at all on the control panel, so it looks like if the device has booted normally.
-The status can, however, be read via any digital interface.

-If later a voltage sag occurs, the level of sag or the duration decides whether the device continues its operation without switching the DC output off or it would show a PF alarm via LED "Error".
+If later a voltage sag occurs, the level of sag or the duration decides whether the device continues its operation without switching the DC output off or if it would show a PF (power fail) alarm.
 Without SEMI F47 being activated, the PF alarm would appear immediately while with activated SEMI F47 it's delayed for at least 2 seconds or will never occur.
 In this case, the device wouldn't show any reaction to the sag, nor register the occurrence in any form.